Takalani-Nedzanani/Bloem_Travellers_App/README.md

-This project is all about posting nice places that you visit and letting users know that they are good for visiting.
+This project is all about posting nice places that you visit and letting users know that they are good for visiting. the app uses firebase for storage,storing information such as pictures and data from users.

 users can register in order to login to the app, the app consists of these pages:register page,login page, home page,post page,comment page.